rgknp/AIDayLabs/lab04.2-deploying_a_scoring_service_to_aks/0_README.md

 When finished, click on the job and notice the output `model.pkl` in the **Run Properties** pane under **Outputs**.
 Select this output, download it and place it the project's root folder.
 If we have not already done so, we can generate the schema by running `python churn_schema_gen.py`.

-### Lab 3: Deploy Service to production
+### Section 2: Deploy Service to production

-In this lab, we will recreate the service, but this time not as a local service but a remote service.
+In this section, we will recreate the service, but this time not as a local service but a remote service.
 To deploy the web service to a production environment, first set up the environment using the following command:

 ```
 az ml env setup --cluster -n <ENVIRONMENT_NAME> -l <AZURE_REGION e.g. eastus2> [-g <RESOURCE_GROUP>]